 Dupuytren’s Contracture Relief Balm

-This balm was designed by a team of medical doctors, working closely with natural therapists and individuals suffering from this chronic inflammatory disorder.
-(Read more about the causes of Dupuytren’s contracture).
-The aim was to develop a high quality balm which can be used along side stretching and massage with the aim of relieving the discomfort of Dupuytrens’ contracture.
-Its unique properties arise from careful selection of completely natural, rare pure plant based oils and bases which are known to be:
+This balm was designed by a team of medical doctors, working closely with natural therapists and individuals suffering from this chronic inflammatory disorder (read more about the causes of Dupuytren’s contracture).
+The aim was to develop a high-quality balm which can be used alongside stretching and massage, with the aim of relieving the discomfort of Dupuytrens’ contracture.
+Its unique properties arise from careful selection of completely natural, pure plant-based oils and bases which are known to be:

 - Naturally anti-inflammatory

 - Rich in antioxidant phytochemicals

 Unique preparation: This balm contains no artificial chemicals, preservatives, parabens, or hydrocarbons which, in excess could cause further irritation to the tissues.
 Most importantly, the essential oils were steam extracted from the whole plant in order to preserve the phytochemicals which have anti-inflammatory, antioxidant and healing properties.
 Likewise, the base oils are cold-pressed and unrefined, a process which also preserves the natural DNA stabilising properties of the olive oil, shea butter and cocoa butter.

 Massage in and around the thickening twice a day for at least one minute as demonstrated below.
 If the balm is difficult to squeeze out of the tube then try warming the tube a little.